AdobeDocs/pass.en/help/authentication/make-privacy-req.md

 >[!IMPORTANT]
 >
->Users must be authenticated to be able to generate privacy requests for Primetime Authentication.
+>Users must be authenticated to be able to generate privacy requests for Adobe Pass Authentication.
 Otherwise, programmers must find other means of extracting the MVPD userID.

 ## Types of requests {#req-type}

-Primetime Authentication supports Access and Delete requests.
+Adobe Pass Authentication supports Access and Delete requests.

 ### Access {#access-req}